gjermundgaraba/bjaanes.github.io/_posts/2015-09-25-picks-of-the-month-september-2015.md

 &nbsp;

 Meteor.js is a very nice platform for creating web apps (and actually mobile apps as well).
-It’s super fast to get started and it&#8217;s really easy to achieve a lot of cool things.
+It’s super fast to get started and it's really easy to achieve a lot of cool things.

 Meteor allows you to write isomorphic javascript, which means the code you write can run on both the client and the server.
 It’s a really neat concept.